addisoncrump/Vitsy/README.md

 Note that an empty program will print out the lyrics to 99 bottles of beer. c:

 ### Conversion
 To convert a Vitsy program to/from verbose, add "--convert" to the command line arguments.
-Using "--verbose" will convert a golfed program to verbose, but the default (no extra flags) is the verbose to golfed.
+Using "--verbose" will convert a verbose program to golfed, but the default (no extra flags) is the golfed to verbose.

 ### Wrap Nature
 A program will only loop given that